-This next section is flat, but often sees strong winds that can significantly move you around.
+This next section is flat but often sees strong winds that can significantly move you around.
 Avoid the steep drop-offs to your left and cornices if you’re climbing early in the year.
-Once through the Catwalk you’ll start to climb the final crux to reach the summit ridge.
+Once through the catwalk, you’ll start to climb the final crux to reach the summit ridge.
 Be wary of false summits – what appears to be the top is actually the beginning of a long summit ridge.
-Don’t be disapointed!
+Don’t be disappointed!

 Finish your hike by walking along the relatively flat summit ridge to the top, marked by a cairn of rocks.
 Take a few photos, have a snack, and enjoy your accomplishment!
-Be sure to watch for weather so you can descend quickly if lightning threatens you.
+Be sure to watch for the weather so you can descend quickly if lightning threatens you.
 If you need more information, check out the route guide on 14ers.com and summitpost.com.
-I hope you enjoyed my Quandary Peak Route Guide!
 Good luck hiking Quandary Peak!

 You should check the weather forecast multiple times, from multiple sources, before hiking Quandary Peak.
 Here are several good sources for the Quandary Peak Route: